Sasha Costanza-Chock: Contributions

 Costanza-Chock researches social movements, media, and communications technologies, and has published work about Occupy Wall Street, the immigrant rights movement in the U.S., the Federal Communications Commission, the CRIS campaign for communication rights, and media policy, among other areas.
 As an activist they have contributed to citizen media projects such as VozMob, Transmission, and Indymedia.

 Their first book Out of the Shadows, into the Streets!
 Transmedia Organizing and the Immigrant Rights Movement was published by The MIT Press in 2014.
 Writing about DREAM Act scholarship for The Journal of Higher Education, Michael Olivas called the book "a fascinating and liberating study of the social media used by various DREAMer factions".
 In a review in Information, Communication & Society Koen Leurs called the book "a reflective, situated, historically and contextually aware account of rights movements in the United States".
-It was also made available for free download by the MIT Press under a Creative Commons license.